A Proofreader’s Guide to Dates in AP Style

 Goodliffe was born May 5th, 1981.

-If you see a date written as words or with ordinal suffixes, then, it will need correcting.
+If you see a date written as a word rather than a numeral or with an ordinal suffix, it will need to be corrected.

 The week-long event began May 28.